textspeedy/textspeedy/README.md

 TextSpeedy puts you in control.
 It’s completely free to download, and you have unlimited flexibility in how you use it.

+TextSpeedy is open source software written in Python.

 Author: Ho Dang

 Linkedin: https://www.linkedin.com/in/dangngocho/